 8. The 2006 Code ceased to have effect on 31 December 2011 and the 2012 Code came into effect on 1 January 2012.

 9. The Tracker Mortgage Examination commenced in December 2015.
 The examination required all lenders to review their loan book to ensure compliance with both regulatory and contractual requirements in relation to tracker mortgages.
 Where impacted customers were identified, the Central Bank expected that those customers receive redress and compensation commensurate with the detriment suffered.
-The supervisory phase of the examination concluded with the publication of the Central Bank’s “Tracker Mortgage Examination Final Report” in July 2019, however the Central Bank continues to monitor the outcomes of any complaints, appeals and court cases, and further enforcement investigations into how and why customer detriment occurred are ongoing.
+The supervisory phase of the examination concluded with the publication of the Central Bank’s “Tracker Mortgage Examination Final Report (PDF 849.87KB)” in July 2019, however the Central Bank continues to monitor the outcomes of any complaints, appeals and court cases, and further enforcement investigations into how and why customer detriment occurred are ongoing.
 Additional information on the examination is available on the Central Bank’s website www.centralbank.ie or to download here.